dell-cloud-marketplace/docker-mongodb/README.md

 Do:

-    docker run -d -p 27018:27017 -p 28018:28017 --name mongodb dell/mongodb
+    sudo docker run -d -p 27018:27017 -p 28018:28017 --name mongodb dell/mongodb

 A new admin user, with all privileges, will be created in MongoDB with a random password.
-To get the password, check the container logs (```docker logs mongodb```).
+To get the password, check the container logs (```sudo docker logs mongodb```).
 You will see output like the following:

     ====================================================================
     You can now connect to this MongoDB Server using: